TalMaIka/Twitter-Scraper/README.md

 # Twitter Scraper Tool

 ## Overview
-The Twitter Scraper Tool is a Python-based automation script leveraging Selenium to scrape data from Twitter (now X).
+The Twitter Scraper Tool is a OSINT Python-based automation script leveraging Selenium to scrape data from Twitter (now X).
 It collects followers, tweets, and replies for a specified main user and their followers.
 Additionally, the tool compares replies to identify similarities using the SequenceMatcher algorithm.

 ## Features
 - **Automated Login**: Log in to Twitter with provided credentials.